-Intended to acquaint students with the requirements of plant growth and development.
+Introduces students to the requirements of plant growth and development.
 Understanding of these processes is gained by studying topics such as plant cells, tissue, and organ structure; photosynthesis, cellular respiration, plant reproduction, including flowering, fruit development, seed set, the role of hormones, and plant nutrition.
 Weekly: 4 lectures and a 3-hour lab.
 Fall